tensorwavecloud/ScalarLM/README.md

 ## 📄 License

-ScalarLM is licensed under the Apache License 2.0.
+ScalarLM is licensed under the CC-0 License.
 See [LICENSE](LICENSE) for details.

 ## 🙏 Acknowledgments